jonathanlocke/jonathanlocke.github.io/index.md

         void removeListener(Listener listener);
     }

+> Note: By default, a broadcaster with no listeners will log any messages it hears, along with a warning that the broadcaster has no listeners.
+The system property *KIVAKIT_IGNORE_MISSING_LISTENERS* can be used to suppress these warnings for applications where this is acceptable.

 A [*Listener*](uml/diagram-message-listener.svg) receives messages sent to it with its *receive(Transmittable)* method.
 Different implementations of this interface may do different things with the message:

     public interface Listener<Transmittable>